 When I talk about photography and my photos, people often ask me, what camera I use and prefer.
 When I tell them, it is an Olympus camera called OM-D E-M1, they are wondering, why not a Canon or Nikon DSLR?

 Photographers often like to speak about bokeh, the ability of a lens to render the out of focus area.
 Especially prime lenses with a fixed focal length and a wider maximum aperture are able to render a nice blurred background.

 Flee markets are very nice.
 You can find old photo gear for a bargain.
 I wasn’t even looking for a new lens but when I saw the Pentax Super Takumar 300/4 in the multi coated version with M42 mount for a quite reasonable price, I had to get it.
 Olympus just released the similar m.Zuiko Pro 300/4 which is probably the best lens for Micro Four Thirds but for my needs out of reach.
 Why not try a much more cheaper old vintage lens option with an M42 adapter on my camera?
 It certainly is not as sharp as the brand new m.Zuiko 300/4 and you have to focus manually but for occasionally use this might fit very well my pocket.

 “Praktica”, “Carl Zeiss Jena”, “Pentacon” or “Meyer Optik Görlitz” are very well known brands in East Germany and beyond.
-Since I started with photography using Praktica cameras I have still a faible for it.
+When I started with photography, my first camera was a Praktica.
 On Berlin flee markets you can find them quite often.
-Carl Zeiss Jena lenses are still a nice choice as adapted vintage lenses on modern digital cameras.
+Carl Zeiss Jena lenses, which are often coupled with Praktica cameras, are still a nice choice as adapted vintage lenses on modern digital cameras.